Division of Behavioral and Social Research

 Grantees will need to develop their own requests for data use.
 The Inter-University Consortium for Political and Social Research may be able to assist you in finding datasets and gaining access.
-For CMS data use, researchers are urged to visit the Research Data Access Center (ResDAC).
-Grantees can get a letter of support for CMS data by send an email to their Program Officer describing their request and how it relates to their funded grant.
-Please attach a copy of the cover letter you will send to CMS, the research summary and, if it is a new request, a copy of the DUA form for your Program Officer to sign.
+For Centers for Medicare and Medicaid Services (CMS) data use, researchers are urged to visit the Research Data Access Center (ResDAC).
+CMS now offers a new and secure way to access its data program through virtual access.
+The CMS Virtual Research Data Center (VRDC) is a virtual research environment that provides access to Medicare and Medicaid program data efficiently and effectively through a CMS-secured environment.
+Further, researchers can download cumulative reports and results to private computers.
+On ResDAC’s site is information for user requirements as well as how to request materials and submit information.
 As an NIA grantee, you will have to pay for CMS data.
 You will need to include estimated data costs for the purchase of these data in your grant application.
-NIA does not pay for the data directly.
+The NIA does not pay for the data directly.

 Access to Medicare Data